IT Job Market and US National Employment Data

 IT Job Market Change (updated)

-In the last 12 months 75,700 jobs have been added to the IT job market.
-Trend line for number of IT jobs added is positive but declining.
-In January, for the first time in 25 month there was a net loss in the number of jobs in the IT Job Market.
-That trend is continuing.
+In the last 12 months few jobs have been added to the IT job market.
+Trend line for number of IT jobs added is flat with the last 3 months showing a net loss in the number of jobs.

 IT Job Market Gains